prakharrathi25/Spark-AR-Hackathon/README.md

 # Spark-AR-Hackathon

-Repository for the Spark AR hackathon
+This is our effect for the Facebook AR Hackathon.
+The final project is named `Final Hackathon.arproj`.
+This is the effect that we have made a video of as well.